200 Park Avenue, New York, NY 10166-0193 USA

 James L. Hallowell is a partner in Gibson, Dunn & Crutcher’s New York office.
 Mr. Hallowell is a member of Gibson Dunn’s Litigation Practice Group.

-Mr. Hallowell has extensive experience in business and commercial litigation matters, with an emphasis on insurance and reinsurance litigation and arbitration, securities litigation, mergers and acquisitions and corporate control litigation, antitrust and government investigations.
+Mr. Hallowell has extensive experience in business and commercial litigation matters, with an emphasis on insurance and reinsurance litigation and arbitration, securities litigation, mergers and acquisitions and corporate control litigation, bankruptcy litigation, antitrust and government investigations.

 In insurance and reinsurance matters, Mr. Hallowell has represented insurers in various matters.
-Most recently, he defended The Variable Annuity Life Insurance Company (“VALIC”) in breach of contract litigation brought in the West Virginia Business Court Division by two state agencies on behalf of the West Virginia Teachers Retirement System.
+He defended The Variable Annuity Life Insurance Company (“VALIC”) in breach of contract litigation brought in the West Virginia Business Court Division by two state agencies on behalf of the West Virginia Teachers Retirement System.
 Plaintiffs sought $120 million in “lost investment opportunity” damages arising from VALIC’s liquidation of $248 million in annuity funds in five increments over four years instead of immediately on demand.
 In 2017, VALIC prevailed in an arbitration before three West Virginia Business Court judges.
 The West Virginia Supreme Court of Appeals unanimously affirmed the result.

 In 2014 Mr. Hallowell filed suit on behalf of life settlement investor Lavastone Capital, an affiliate of AIG, bringing RICO, fraud, breach of contract, breach of fiduciary duty and unjust enrichment claims against Coventry First, LLC and its owners.
 The high-profile matter proceeded on a “rocket docket” schedule in the Southern District of New York, culminating in a two month bench trial conducted in September and October 2015 before U.S. District Judge Jed Rakoff.
 The parties reached a confidential settlement while the case was under submission.
 In February 2017, Benchmark Litigation recognized the Lavastone action as its “Impact Case of the Year.”